ktonon/two-medium-model/README.md

 these structures.
 A significant fraction of that input is spent simply on maintaining the compressed standing-wave configuration, while the rest can appear as internal excitations or as kinetic energy of the particle as a whole.
-In this sense, GCM interactions do contribute to kinetic particle energy (i.e., heating) to the extent one would expect from their momentum transfer.
+In this sense, GCM interactions do not contribute to kinetic particle energy (i.e., heating) to the extent one would expect from their momentum transfer.
 The standing-wave structure provides a robust channel for absorbing and redistributing energy rather than allowing it to accumulate uncontrollably in purely translational motion.

 At planetary scales, GCM interactions are therefore still expected to contribute *some* but not *all* of their energy to internal heating.
 In